 Surgery is a last resort in the treatment of anterolisthesis.
 It may be necessary if the vertebra continues to slip or if the pain persists despite other treatments.

 Surgery may involve adjusting the vertebrae with plates, wires, rods, or screws.

-- Decompression, where bone or other tissue is removed to release pressure on the vertebrae and associated nerves.
+- Decompression: This is when bone or other tissue is removed to release pressure on the vertebrae and associated nerves.

-- Spinal fusion, when a piece of bone is transplanted into the back of the spine.
+- Spinal fusion: This is when a piece of bone is transplanted into the back of the spine.
 The bone heals and fuses with the spine.
 This creates a solid bone mass that helps stabilize the spine.

 A combination of decompression and spinal fusion may also be considered.

 Older people are more likely to be affected by anterolisthesis.
 It usually occurs in people over 50 years old, with women reporting a faster rate of development.